Phillies Squander Another Opportunity to Clinch NL East

 But.

 The game was also a reminder of fans' worst fears about this Phillies club.
-Specifically, fears about the offense failing to show up in big games.
+Specifically, fears about the offense failing to show up on some days.
 After scoring a run on three singles in the first inning on Sunday, the Phils were held scoreless on two hits over the remainder of the game.

 Fair or not, last year's NLCS collapse against the Diamondbacks will haunt this lineup unless/until they redeem themselves.
 And after the Phillies produced just nine hits over two potential division-clinching games this week, the ghosts of that series loom large.